ufs-community/land-DA_workflow/README.md

 > cd ..

 > cd ufs-land-driver

-> git submodule update --init
+> git submodule update --init (if did not use --recursive flag above)

 > configure

-  select 2
+  select hera, load indicated modules

 > make

 > cd DA_update
   then follow instructions in README.

-3. Put vector restart in this directory.

-filename example:ufs_land_restart.2015-09-02_18-00-00.nc

-4. Set start and end dates in analdates.sh
+3. Set start and end dates in analdates.sh

-5. Set directories and DA options at top of submit_cycle.sh
+4. Set directories and DA options at top of submit_cycle.sh

+5. Make sure there is a restart in your ICSDIR, and that the start date in analdates.sh match the restart.

+restart filename example:ufs_land_restart.2015-09-02_18-00-00.nc
+ICSDIR points to the experiment directory with the restart.
+If creating a new dircetory, the structure is:
+$ICSDIR/modl/restart/vector/fs_land_restart.2015-09-02_18-00-00.nc

 To run:
 >submit_cycle.sh